autocontracts/lightstreams/white-paper.md

 ### Unable to Generate Sales via Direct Marketing

 Acting as intermediaries, online bookstore control the ownership, custody and storage of customer information and sales data.
-Only a small subset of this data is shared with authors and publishers hampering their ability to track sales and gain insights into their readership.
+Only a small subset of the data is shared with authors and publishers.
+This hampers their ability to track sales and gain insights about their readers.

-The lack of customer contact informationn also means that authors are unable to communicate directly with their fanbase to gain feedback, make announcements and release early drafts to interested readers.
+The lack of customer contact information also means that authors are unable to communicate directly with their fanbase for feedback, make announcements and release early drafts to interested readers.

-This lack of customer and sales information ultimately creates a lost maketing opportunity to generate new sales.
+This lack of customer and sales information ultimately creates a missed maketing opportunity to generate new sales.

 ### Lack of Trust in Reported Sales

-Authors and publishers have no ablity to trace and verify sales data generated by online plaforms.
-The lack of transparent data provenance creates a lack of trust in the sales reports that are issued by  patforms who receive frequent complaints and in certain cases legal action has been taken:
+Authors and publishers have no ablity to trace and verify the sales data generated by online plaforms.
+The lack of transparent data provenance creates a lack of trust in the issed sales reports.
+Platforms receive frequent complaints and in certain cases legal action has been taken against them:
 - Amazon apologizes for concerns raised about Kindle Edition Normalized Page Count (KENPC) anomolies [3]
 - AgeView Press published the ebook title "Flying Solo" on Amazon's Kindle Direct via the Createspace e-store and filed a complaint about incorrect sales reporting.
 [2]
 - Spotify settled a $20 million dispute with music publishers for the failure to report and pay licensing fees for distribution of copyright material [1].